silverhold/cover/README.md

 ### height
 The variable `$cover--height` can be defined as a number and it will applied with the property `height`.
-But `$cover--height` can also be a map with as values the height and as key the responsive tag from [trowel responsive](https://github.com/Trowel/responsive) with a 'mobile-first' philosophy.
+But `$cover--height` can also be a map with as values the height and as key the responsive tag from [silverhold responsive](https://github.com/silverhold/responsive) with a 'mobile-first' philosophy.

 ```scss
 // Default value